 Collaborate

-If you would like to collaborate on a book, article, or multimedia project, I would be happy to hear from you.
+If you would like to collaborate on a book, article, multimedia project, or a research design, I would be happy to hear from you.

 Credentials